paritytech/json-rpc-interface-spec/src/api/archive_unstable_call.md

 ## Possible errors

 - A JSON-RPC error if the provided parameters are invalid.
-- A JSON-RPC error containing a human-readable message if the call wasn't successful, the provided runtime function doesn't exist, or the runtime crashes, or similar.
-The `error` isn't meant to be shown to end users, but is for developers to understand the problem.
+- `{"error":"..."}` is returned if a problem happens during the call, such as a Wasm trap, runtime panics, function not supported etc.